atlassubbed/atlas-scalar-noise/README.md

 ...
 const size = 400;
 // scale factors should add up to 400
-// so we're not getting an artifically dark image const scaleFactors = [200, 100, 50, 20, 12, 8, 6, 4];
+// so we're not getting an artificially dark image const scaleFactors = [200, 100, 50, 20, 12, 8, 6, 4];
 const squareCanvas = new Canvas(size, size);